igaeun8/igaeun8.github.io_2024ver/content/en/authors/이가은/_index.md

 name_pronunciation: Lee Gaeun

 # Full name (for SEO)
 first_name: Gaeun
 last_name: Lee

 # Username (this should match the folder name)
 authors:
-  - 이가은
+  - Lee Gaeun

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: student
+role: Student

 # Organizations/Affiliations
 organizations: